jithab/test4/_posts/abi/2024-01-08-Linux-is-better-than-Windows.md

 I understood why the task took more time on Windows: The files were being converted into Windows format, which was a slow disk operation.
 The demo was flawed since the environment for the demo was in favour of Linux.

 I got up from my seat to inform the colleague about the flaw.
 Suddenly, a question came to my mind: why should I let him know the flaw?
 I believed Linux was better than Windows.
-Rather than telling it to my colleague, I tried to show him.
-I used the demo as an instrument to instil my belief in him.
-Even though the instrument was flawed, I achieved my intention.
+Rather than just telling it to my colleague, I tried to show him.
+The demo was a tool to ingrain my belief in him.
+Even though the tool was flawed, it met the objective.
 The end justifies the means, doesn't it?

-I sat down in my seat.
-I wanted to show another demo to prove my point, but I couldn’t find a better task at the moment.
+I couldn’t find a better demo to prove my point at the moment.
 I decided to inform him about the flaw once I was able to show a proper demo in the future.
 </div>